GNU-Ymir/Documentations/en/primitives/variables.md

 <br>

-For the given source file, the compiler will generate the following error.
+For the given source file, the compiler generates the following error.
 This error informs that the affectation is not allowed, due to the nature of the variable **`x`**, which is not mutable.
-In Ymir, variable mutability and, type mutability ensure, through static checks, that when one declares that the value of a variable will not change, it will really never change.
+In *Ymir*, variable mutability and, type mutability ensure, through static checks, that when one declares that a variable has no write access to a value, there is no way to get write access to the value through this variable.
 Although this can sometimes be frustrating for the user.

 ```error
 Error : left operand of type i32 is immutable